Elleined/web-development-notes/README.md

 - To gain access you have 2 choices either use Observable or in component class using the ``subscribe()`` method
 ### Templated Forms
 ![330440403-40c762c0-cdc8-4fae-b879-384445a0c76a](https://github.com/user-attachments/assets/354750aa-4797-461b-a526-931a25dd985e)

+# ViewChild
+- Used for complex scenarios where you need direct access to child component properties and methods.
+Like when modifying DOM, Directives, and etc...

+## When to use
+- Whenever you need a complex logic that needs direct access to child properties and methods.
+- Whenever you need more than just data passing

+# Input
+- Achieve using @Input()
+- Used for just simply passing data properties from parent to child.
+- Used for concise and standard way of passing data between parent to child.
+- Promotes loose coupling.

+## When to use
+- When you need to pass data from parent to child.

+# Output
+- Achieve using @Output()
+- Used for notifying the parent component whenever something happens in the child component.
+Just like event driven architecture.
+- Promotes loose coupling

+## When to use
+- When you need to notify the parent component that something happens in the child component.

 # CSS notes
 ## Positioning